 - Change in Behaviors - Behavioral change in a drug addict is a very broad subject.
 There are many ways that a person can change behaviorally when addicted to drugs.
 They can lose interest in things that once was very important to them.
 Active people can become very lazy.
 People that at one time were very upbeat on things can be very depressed and have a negative outlook.
 Others that are usually pleasant people can have serious and scary swings in moods.
 Now this can be normal behavior for many folks, but with a drug addict it can be very often, can change at the drop of a hat, and can seem out of the ordinary.
 It can also be important that professional help is brought in to help with behavioral struggles, which can be pretty serious.
 Many drug rehab programs have moved to provide dual diagnosis services to help individuals dealing with behavioral health issues.

 - Sleep Habits - Daily routines and sleep habits can be very erratic in someone who is abusing drugs.
 Depending on a drug of choice, these habits can result in the person keeping very odd hours, or even falling asleep in the middle of a conversation.
-Stimulant drugs, such as methamphetamines or cocaine tend to keep a person awake.
+Stimulant drugs, such as methamphetamines or cocaine tend to keep a person awake, but can be immediately followed by a crash.
 Large amounts are needed to help individuals avoid a crash, which keeps them from sleep entirely.
 Opiates, like heroin and prescription painkillers tend to slow down the functions of the body and induce the effects of sleep.
-Erratic changes in sleeping behaviors can be an indication of drug addiction in some.
+Erratic changes in sleeping behaviors can be an indication of drug addiction.

 - Changes in Performance - The behavior of seeking and using that drug of choice can result in changes and neglectful actions in other aspects of life.
 The drug addict can shirk in their responsibilities around the home, at school or at work.
 Those who were once dependable can be difficult to trust when addicted to drugs.
 They can lose jobs, get kicked out of school or struggle with other aspects of regular daily life that come in the way of getting that next high.